open-telemetry/opentelemetry-specification/specification/metrics/api.md

 could be any idiomatic type in that language that has a string representation.

+Users are not required to pre-declare the set of label keys that will be used with metric instruments in the API.
+Users can freely use any set of labels for any metric event when calling the API.

 ### Label performance

 Label handling can be a significant cost in the production of metric